Szumak75/JskToolBox/README.md

 # JskToolBox

-The project contains sets of base classes for various operations.
+The project contains sets of classes for various operations.

 ## AttribTool